Ordisoftware/Hebrew-Letters/README.md

   `Ordisoftware.Hebrew.Letters.exe --word [word]`

-  Or without any othet option:
+  Or without any other option:

   `Ordisoftware.Hebrew.Letters.exe [word]`

-  All diacritics are removed and if the word can't be processed it will be set to empty.
+  All diacritics are removed and if the word can't be processed it is set to empty.

   If any Hebrew unicode chars is present, all non-unicode are removed, else Hebrew font chars are used and all non-font chars are removed.